-- D1 basic skills of time management - D2 basic skills of written and oral communication - D3 the ability to work independently and in teams - 24 a variety of information technology skills, including word-processing, use of spreadsheets and databases, email and online information services
+D1 basic skills of time management

+- D2 the ability to use appropriate verbal/written communication to convey information to a particular audience tailored in content, style and presentation to the needs of their intended audience. - D3. the ability to work independently and within a team contributing appropriately and effectively towards the team based activity. - D4 a variety of information technology skills, including word-processing, use of spreadsheets and databases, email and online information services - D5. the ability to demonstrate, where relevant, numeracy by applying the appropriate computational techniques to solve numerical problems in economic subjects

 - D1 This skill is taught in induction and students learn to manage their own time and to organise their work schedule to be able to meet deadlines. - D2 These skills are taught in induction.
 Formative feedback guides written skills.
 Oral presentation skills are practised in seminars. - D3 Study skills are presented in induction.
 Private study provides an opportunity to practise independent working.
-Team working is practised in a number of modules, having first been demonstrated in a video. - D4 Workshops are the principal means by which the skills are taught.
-They are then practised throughout the degree programme to prepare coursework and to communicate with other students and staff.
+Team working is practised in a number of modules, having first been demonstrated in a video.

+D4 and D5 Workshops and seminars are the principal means by which the skills are taught.
+They are practised throughout the degree programme to prepare coursework and to communicate with other students and staff.

 - D1 This is tested indirectly through the need to meet rigid deadlines. - D2 Written communication is tested through unseen exams and assessed coursework (essays and projects).
-Oral presentation is tested in a number of modules. - D3 This is tested in a number of modules, often through a team presentation or report. - D4 Initially tested in an IT module through exam and coursework, but indirectly tested in coursework throughout the programme.
+Oral presentation is tested in a number of modules. - D3 This is tested in a number of modules, often through a team presentation or report. - D4 IT skills are directly assessed through practical in-course tests and written exams in statistical modules which incorporate IT, but they are also indirectly tested in coursework for other modules throughout the programme. - D5 Tested in coursework throughout the programme.